World Cup 2026 Fixtures

 World Cup 2026 Overview

-The 2026 World Cup runs from 11 June to 19 July 2026 and will be hosted in the United States, Mexico, and Canada, making it the first men’s World Cup to be hosted in three countries simultaneously.
+The 2026 World Cup runs from 11 June to 19 July 2026 and is hosted in the United States, Mexico, and Canada, making it the first men’s World Cup to be hosted in three countries simultaneously.
 It is also the biggest edition in the tournament’s history, with an extended format including 48 teams instead of the regular 32, and 104 FIFA World Cup fixtures.

 What makes this edition especially important is the changed format.
 With more teams, more groups and a longer knockout route, World Cup 2026 is made to bring even more action both for regular soccer fans and bettors.